 Tokens also tend to have more utility than a coin, because they’re used for much more than just a currency, but instead, fuel entire ecosystems of other blockchain based products.
-These rules are of course not hard and fast, but they will apply to most assets you come across.
+These rules are of course not hard and fast, but they will apply to the most assets you come across.

-How do you trade cryptocurrency tokens?
+How do you trade cryptocurrency tokens

 When transferring Ethereum based tokens, it’s important to remember that you will need gas to send them.
 This means you’ll need at least a little Ethereum in the same wallet.

-How do you store tokens?
+How do you store tokens

 An overwhelming majority of tokens are ERC20 based, and that means that you’ll need an Ethereum wallet to store them.
 However, there are other base chains for these tokens like Waves or Neo, and if that is the case for your token, then you’ll need to find a compatible wallet to store them.
-Refer to the project’s website to find the right wallet.
+Refer to the project website to find the right wallet.

 The good news for these tokens is that once you find a wallet, it can store any assets you would want to invest in.
-This is because they are actually stored on the base currency’s address.
+This is because they are actually stored on the base currency address.

-What are crypto token swaps?
+What are crypto token swaps

 A token swap happens when there will be a change for the underlying token.
 When this happens the development team will inform users ahead of time, and then they will be told where to send their tokens for a swap.
 After they send their currency, the new asset will be returned to their wallet.

-In some cases, this will happen due to a problem which has come about and needs a new system to be fixed, but token swaps are also common for projects launched on Ethereum who will be moving to their own chains after crowdfunding finishes.
+In some cases, this will happen due to a problem which has come about and needs a new system to be fixed, but token swaps are also common for projects launched on Ethereum that will be moving to their own chains after crowdfunding finishes.

 Token swaps are limited time events, so if you believe that your investment could go through a swap you should keep tabs on the project through social media.
 This will make sure that you don’t miss anything and lose your investment by holding now worthless tokens.

-What are token burns?
+What are token burns

 A token burn is a scheduled event by the team behind a cryptocurrency.
 This is typically done to control the supply of the token if there are too many of them.
-In some cases, this is planned from the currency’s creation.
+In some cases, this is planned from the currency creation.

 However, in other cases, this decision can be made later if it turns out that there is a problem or concerns are raised by the development team.
 Since a token burn lessens the supply of the asset, in most cases the value will rise to compensate.